staples-sparx/StaplesLabs.github.io/what-we-do.md

 # What We Do

-We are tasked to design and engineer the products that will shape Staples' future.
+We are tasked to imagine, design and engineer the products that will shape Staples' future.

 ## Our Vision